top of page

 Publications List

 Joseph's publications entail forays into the lived experiences common to us all: how do I experience time?
 Another person?
 My body?
 Your body?
 The divine mystery?
 What about love and its mystery?
-Much of his work appears in academic journals, but a few have been released in popular venues like the Dublin Review of Books--more to come on this front.
+Much of his work appears in academic journals, but a few have been released in popular venues like the Dublin Review of Books or RTE Brainstorm--more to come on this front.

 ______________________________________

 “Broadening Metaphysics: Lived Experience and the Possibility of God,” in Contemplation and Metaphysics, ed.
-Jacob Benjamins (Oxford: Oxford University Press, forthcoming).
+Jacob Benjamins (Toronto: University of Toronto Press, forthcoming).

 “Love is a ‘Life which Binds Together:’ Self-Love and the Other in Henry and Augustine,” in Phenomenologies of Love, ed.
 Iulian Apostolescu (Leiden: Brill, 2025), 143-64.